links-field/fms-api/docs/apis/queryBatchDevice.md

 ---
 layout: default
-title: queryBatchDevice
+title: countryPackageList
 parent: apis
 nav_order: 3
 ---

-# queryBatchDevice
+# countryPackageList

-To sync all the available data bundle packages assigned to this enterprise/user account
+To query all the available data bundle packages assigned to this enterprise account

 ---